Why We Love Biking in Atlanta with Kids

 Atlanta Biking Resources

-- There are several biking organizations and groups throughout metro Atlanta, including the Atlanta Bicycle Coalition, Bike Roswell, Decatur Bicycle Coalition, and Families Bike Atlanta, which can get you connected with other bike enthusiasts in and around Atlanta.
+- There are several biking organizations and groups throughout metro Atlanta, including the Propel ATL, Bike Roswell, Decatur Bicycle Coalition, and Families Bike Atlanta, which can get you connected with other bike enthusiasts in and around Atlanta.

-- The Atlanta Bicycle Coalition and Georgia Tech’s Students Organizing for Sustainability offer “starter bikes” ranging in price from free to $150.
+- The Propel ATL and Georgia Tech’s Students Organizing for Sustainability offer “starter bikes” ranging in price from free to $150.
 Bikes can be viewed on the Georgia Tech campus 4-6 p.m.
 Fridays.
 Find more information at atlantabike.org/starterbikes.

 – Amanda Miller Allen